Skip to main content

 Figure \(\PageIndex{1}\): A diagram of Convergence/Divergence.
 The solid lines are height lines, similar to other upper-air maps, while the dashed line represents the axis of a trough or ridge.
 (Public Domain; Alicia Mullens) Alternative description of image

-When air converges, the winds move faster, and when air diverges, the winds slow down.
-We can identify the edges of converging and diverging air by identifying areas of maximum fast winds, or Jet Streaks.
-Figure 8.4.2 shows a simplified example of isotachs (dotted lines of constant wind speed), and how to identify Jet Streaks.
+When air converges, winds move faster; when air diverges, winds slow down.
+We can identify converging and diverging air by identifying areas of maximum wind speed, or Jet Streaks.
+Concentric, closed isotach contours (e.g., 70+ knots) represent the high-speed "core" of the streak, indicating the location and orientation of the strongest winds.
+Figure 8.4.2 shows a simplified example of isotachs and how to identify Jet Streaks.

 A jet streak identified on isotachs.
 Additional details in caption.